gortonator/bsds-6650/assignments-2021/Assignment-2.md

 Next we need to design a database schema and deploy this to your MySQL RDS instance.
 The database must store each individual purchase request for subsequent processing in later assignments.
 You can choose another database if you like, but just be aware you may be on your own!

-When creating your instance, don't choose backup or mirroring options - this will save $$s.
+When creating your instance, don't choose backup or mirroring options - this will save $$s.Turn on monitor though - it will be useful/

+Also - see the discussion at the end of this assugnment about Burst Mode - tl;dr choosing 'Provisioned SSD' is probably wise.
-You can also read about [burst mode here(https://aws.amazon.com/blogs/database/understanding-burst-vs-baseline-performance-with-amazon-rds-and-gp2/).
+You can read more about [burst mode here](https://aws.amazon.com/blogs/database/understanding-burst-vs-baseline-performance-with-amazon-rds-and-gp2/) and

-Think carefully about the design as you need to support an insert-heavy workload.
+Think carefully about the schema design as you need to support an insert-heavy workload.

 Also thnk carefully about indexing as inserts are slower when indexes exist on a table.
 You can read all about SQL indexes [here](https://www.tutorialspoint.com/mysql/mysql-indexes.htm).